Pbeeltje/Pbeeltje/README.md

-I'm Philip Beeltje, I'm currently learning to use Python and Javascript.
+I'm Philip Beeltje currently employed as a developer.